p4dd9/birb/README.md

-# Reddibirds 🐦
+# Birb 🐦

-Bird up with Reddibirds!
-Reddibirds is a remix of the original Flappy Bird game that ships with its own community-driven Twists.
+Bird up with Birb!
+Birb is a remix of the original Flappy Bird game that ships with its own community-driven Twists.
 This game was developed during the [Devvit Hackathon 2024](https://redditgamesandpuzzles.devpost.com/)!
 You can watch the promotion video [here](https://www.youtube.com/watch?v=0axT4t4pkew)

 ## 🆕 Beta Note

 This is a brandnew App that is currently in active development.
-If you run into any issues or have feedback you want to share, you are most welcome to send me a [DM](https://www.reddit.com/message/compose/?to=hammertimestudio&subject=Reddibirds+Feedback&message=You+can+find+my+subreddit+with+Reddibirds+here:+r/).
+If you run into any issues or have feedback you want to share, you are most welcome to send me a [DM](https://www.reddit.com/message/compose/?to=hammertimestudio&subject=Birb+Feedback).

 ## 👾 What it does

 Tap or click to boost your bird up and navigate through the pipes.
 If you hit a pipe, it's back to start!
-Reddibirds is a remix of the original Flappy Bird game that ships with its own Twists.
+Birb is a remix of the original Flappy Bird game that ships with its own Twists.

 ## ⚡ Items